Have best of both worlds: two-pass hybrid and E2E cascading framework for speech recognition: Two-Pass HEC Framework

 The second pass AED model consists of 3 components: audio encoder, text encoder, and decoder, as shown in Fig.~\ref{fig:2nd_pass_aed}.
 The audio encoder uses a multi-layer conformer encoder structure~\cite{gulati2020conformer} that converts the segmented audio from the first pass into a hidden vector sequence.
 Unlike the deliberation work in~\cite{hu2020deliberation}, this audio encoder does not share parameters with the first pass AM.

 The text encoder adopts a multi-layer transformer encoder structure that converts the N-best hypotheses from the first pass into another hidden vector sequence.
 Although the N-best from the first-pass can be used, in practice, we find that the first best hypothesis is good enough.
-Adding more N-best hypotheses only gives marginal gain.
-Similar findings have been observed in~\cite{hu2021transformer}.
-To make things simple, in this paper, we only use one-best hypothesis as input to the text encoder.
+More N-best hypotheses are added in a similar way as~\cite{hu2021transformer}, but with only marginal gain found.
+To make things simple, in the rest of the paper, we only use one-best hypothesis as input to the text encoder.

 The decoder predicts the $u$th position token output $y_u$ based on the previous predicted token sequence $y_1, ... , y_{u-1}$, as well as the two full hidden vector sequences generated by the audio and text encoders respectively.